What is the time limit to bring a compensation claim?

 You might have concerns about treatment you received, either as an inpatient or outpatient, or wish to ask questions about the potential strength of your case.
 Either way, contact us to begin your journey.

-Starting a medical negligence claim early helps you to start the process before the time limit and reduces the risk of related problems.
+Starting a medical negligence or medical misdiagnosis claim early helps you to start the process before the time limit and reduces the risk of related problems.
 But there are other benefits too.

 Specialist solicitors may have easier access to the evidence they need if you launch proceedings soon after the event.
 The quicker you begin, the faster your case may reach a settlement – and the sooner you can start living in a way that’s closer to your old lifestyle.